mobizt/FirebaseClient/README.md

 #### Realtime Database Legacy Usage

-The database secret is the secret key for privileged accessing the `Realtime Database`.
+The database secret is the secret key for privileged accessing the `Realtime Database` service.

 The database secret is now currently deprecated.
-Alternatively, to use the `Realtime Database` with the same privileged access as database secret but secure, the `OAuth2.0 access token` athentication via `ServiceAuth` provider class is recommended.
+Alternatively, to use the `Realtime Database` with the same privileged access as database secret but secured, the `OAuth2.0 access token authentication using service account` via `ServiceAuth` provider class is recommended.

 To get the database secret, in the `Project Settings` page in the [`Google Firebase Console`](https://console.firebase.google.com/), under the `Service accounts` Tab click `Database secret`.